 The idea of exposing for highlights in your photo is catching the maximum dynamic range of the scene; of course, the photo looks underexposed.
 But you will adjust it back to normal exposure during your post-processing.
-This technique allows you to get all the details from your shadows without introducing a noise to your photo.
-It is like HDR photography but more natural looking, and you don’t need to use 3-6 shots to combine in the final photo.
+This technique allows you to get all the details from your shadows without introducing noise to your photo.
+It is like HDR photography but more natural-looking, and you don’t need to use 3-6 shots to combine in the final photo.

 Sometimes you might find yourself in a situation with plenty of light, such as outdoors or in a well-lit indoors, and other times you might have a low light situation that you need to create your own light with a flash or leave your shutter open for a very long time.

 However, it’s also quite likely you could end up taking pictures when there is a lot of light as well as a lot of shadows, and then it can get tricky to nail the shot you want.
 Fortunately, there’s a term that can greatly assist you in these situations – it’s dynamic range.
 Knowing what it means and how it can affect your photography will go a long way towards helping you get the photos you are trying to create.
 So, let us begin by explaining the dynamic range.